carpentries-incubator/data-harvesting-for-agriculture/_episodes/09-R-RStudio-Jill.md

  1. <font color="magenta">We can access the columns of your tabular dataset with a $ thing</font>
  1. <font color="magenta">We can access the rows of your tabular dataset with ... (not sure we wanna do this)</font>

+<font color="magenta">I am starting of with the "head" function because I think its more intuative than the "str" function and allows for a more gentle walk through of what a dataframe is, but I think this can definitely be open for debate and might just be my own biases of the order in which I learned things!</font>

 Now that you have your data imported into R, it would be nice to take a look at it!
 One quick way to do this is using the `head` function like so: